unconed/TermKit/Readme.md

 * Full separation between front/back-end

 ## TermKit is not a...
 * ...Web application.
-It's a desktop app.
+It runs as a regular desktop app.
 * ...Scripting language like PowerShell or bash.
 It focuses on executing commands only.
 * ...Full terminal emulator.
 It does not aim to e.g. host 'vim'.
 * ...Reimplementation of the Unix toolchain.
 It replaces and/or enhances built-in commands and wraps external tools.